Version: 2.1

 |---|---|

-| Submit local events with venue, date, description | Event submission with CLC approval workflow |
+| Submit local events with venue, date, description | Event submission with CL approval workflow |

 | Share stories to celebrate fellow alumni | Story submission with Engagement Team review |

-| Participate in mentorship program | Mentor/mentee matching (future) |
+| Participate in mentorship program | Mentor/mentee matching (future, in Feature Backlog) |

 | Access giving/donation links | Direct links to donation pages |

-What it does: Creates ongoing conversation spaces.
+What it does: Creates ongoing conversation spaces organized by community.

 | For End Users | For Technical Teams |